Summer 2015 Staff Outing

 Dr. Moser received her Bachelor of Arts in Psychology with Honors and Magna Cum Laude, and her Ph.D. in Professional Psychology, from the University of Pennsylvania.
 She completed Post Doctoral training at the University of Maryland at Baltimore.

-Her publications have covered the topics of sports concussion, brain disorders, learning disability, personality, violence, parenting techniques, psychophysiological illness. and ethics.
+Her publications have covered the topics of learning disabilities, concussion, brain injury, Alzheimer’s Disease, Post Traumatic Stress, psychotherapy, personality, violence, parenting techniques, alcohol/substance abuse, medical illnesses, and ethics.

-Dr. Moser is a diplomate of the American Board of Professional Neuropsychology, the American Board of Medical Psychotherapists, the American Academy of Experts in Traumatic Stress, and the American Board of Professional Psychology in Rehabilitation Psychology.
-She is also a National Board Certified Clinical Hypnotherapist and is certified by the APA College of Professional Psychology in Alcohol and Substance Use Disorders.
-Dr. Moser serves as an adjunct faculty member at the Widener University.
+Dr. Moser is a diplomate of the American Board of Professional Neuropsychology and the American Board of Professional Psychology in Rehabilitation Psychology.
+She is certified by the APA College of Professional Psychology in Alcohol and Substance Use Disorders.
+Dr. Moser serves as an adjunct professor of clinical psychology at the Widener University.

 In 1999, Dr. Moser served as the President of the New Jersey Neuropsychological Society.
 In 2003, she served as President of the New Jersey Psychological Association.
 She served as Treasurer-Elect and Treasurer of the National Academy of Neuropsychology from 2004 to 2007.
 In August, 2003, she was awarded the American Psychological Association Presidential Award for Advocacy in Psychology (Karl Heiser Award).
-In 2009, Dr. Moser was appointed Director of Research Programs for the International Brain Research Foundation, Inc.
+Dr Moser served as Director of Research Programs for the International Brain Research Foundation from 2009 to 2013.

 Dr. Moser has been licensed to practice in New Jersey, Pennsylvania, and Maryland.
 She is also a certified school psychologist and is listed in the National Register of Health Service Providers in Psychology.
 Dr. Moser is a Fellow of the American Psychological Association and the National Academy of Neuropsychology.